 Eating a healthy, low-fat diet

 A heart attack happens when one or more areas of the heart muscle don’t get enough oxygen.
-This happens when blood flow to the heart muscle is blocked.
+This happens when blood flow to the heart muscle is narrowed or blocked.
+This causes areas of the heart muscle to become damaged or die (infarct).

-A blood clot is the actual cause of a heart attack.
+A blood clot is the usual cause of a heart attack.
 It can form when there is a blockage in the arteries from plaque buildup.

 Having high blood pressure and a family history of heart disease can raise your risk for a heart attack.